Gumparthypavankumar/Restaurant-React-App/README.md

 # restaurant
  The restaurant is the core module for frontend(react)

-# To run the application follow this commands :
+# To run the application follow this steps :

  1. npm install -g json-server